GES

 National Parks

-National Parks are the highest category of protection under the Wildlife Protection Act 1972 (WLPA).
-No human habitation, grazing, cultivation, or forestry is allowed inside a National Park.
-Only the State Legislature can alter boundaries.
+The WLPA 1972 gives National Parks the highest protection category.
+The Act prohibits human habitation, grazing, cultivation, and forestry inside any NP, and only the State Legislature can alter boundaries.
 India has 106 National Parks covering about 44,378 sq km (1.35% of geographic area).
-Key National Parks: Jim Corbett (Uttarakhand — first NP, 1936; Bengal Tiger), Kaziranga (Assam — one-horned rhinoceros, highest tiger density; World Heritage Site), Ranthambore (Rajasthan — Bengal tiger, open dry deciduous), Gir (Gujarat — Asiatic Lion, only habitat), Sundarbans (West Bengal — Royal Bengal Tiger, mangroves), Kanha (MP — Barasingha/hard-ground swamp deer), Bandhavgarh (MP — highest tiger density in central India), Periyar (Kerala — elephants, in Cardamom Hills), Silent Valley (Kerala — tropical evergreen, Lion-tailed Macaque), Bandipur (Karnataka — part of Nilgiri Biosphere Reserve), Hemis (Ladakh — largest NP in India by area, snow leopard), Namdapha (Arunachal Pradesh — 4 big cats: tiger, leopard, snow leopard, clouded leopard), Valley of Flowers (Uttarakhand — alpine meadows, UNESCO WHS), Keibul Lamjao (Manipur — only floating NP, Sangai deer).
+Key parks by exam-tested associations: Jim Corbett (Uttarakhand — first NP, 1936; Bengal Tiger; first Tiger Reserve, 1973), Kaziranga (Assam — one-horned rhinoceros, highest tiger density; UNESCO WHS), Ranthambore (Rajasthan — Bengal tiger in open dry deciduous forest), Gir (Gujarat — only Asiatic Lion habitat), Sundarbans (West Bengal — Royal Bengal Tiger in mangroves), Kanha (MP — Barasingha/hard-ground swamp deer), Bandhavgarh (MP — highest tiger density in central India), Periyar (Kerala — elephants, Cardamom Hills), Silent Valley (Kerala — tropical evergreen forest, Lion-tailed Macaque), Bandipur (Karnataka — part of Nilgiri BR), Hemis (Ladakh — largest NP by area, snow leopard), Namdapha (Arunachal Pradesh — only park with 4 big cats: tiger, leopard, snow leopard, clouded leopard), Valley of Flowers (Uttarakhand — alpine meadows, UNESCO WHS), Keibul Lamjao (Manipur — world's only floating NP, Sangai deer).

 Wildlife Sanctuaries & Conservation Reserves

-Wildlife Sanctuaries (WLS) are protected areas where certain human activities like grazing, firewood collection, and forestry may be permitted if not detrimental to wildlife.
-State Government can declare a WLS.
+Wildlife Sanctuaries permit limited human activities — grazing, firewood collection, and forestry — provided they do not harm wildlife.
+The State Government can declare a WLS and can later upgrade it to a National Park.
 India has 567 WLS covering about 1,22,420 sq km.
-A WLS can be upgraded to a National Park.
-Key sanctuaries: Bharatpur/Keoladeo Ghana (Rajasthan — migratory birds, UNESCO WHS), Chilika (Odisha — Irrawaddy dolphins, migratory birds), Bhitarkanika (Odisha — saltwater crocodiles, Olive Ridley nesting), Manas (Assam — Golden Langur, Pygmy Hog), Wild Ass (Little Rann of Kutch, Gujarat — Indian Wild Ass/Khur), Gahirmatha (Odisha — world's largest Olive Ridley sea turtle nesting), Nagarhole/Rajiv Gandhi (Karnataka — elephants, tigers), Dandeli (Karnataka), Point Calimere (Tamil Nadu — flamingos).
-Conservation Reserves (105) are areas between protected areas to serve as wildlife corridors; declared by State Government after consultation with local communities.
-Community Reserves (220) are managed by local communities; relatively new category added by WLPA Amendment 2002.
+Key sanctuaries: Bharatpur/Keoladeo Ghana (Rajasthan — migratory birds, UNESCO WHS), Chilika (Odisha — Irrawaddy dolphins, migratory birds), Bhitarkanika (Odisha — saltwater crocodiles, Olive Ridley nesting), Manas (Assam — Golden Langur, Pygmy Hog), Wild Ass (Little Rann of Kutch, Gujarat — Indian Wild Ass/Khur), Gahirmatha (Odisha — world's largest Olive Ridley sea turtle rookery), Nagarhole/Rajiv Gandhi (Karnataka — elephants, tigers), Point Calimere (Tamil Nadu — flamingos).
+The WLPA Amendment 2002 added two categories: Conservation Reserves (105 total) serve as wildlife corridors between existing PAs, declared by the State Government after consulting local communities; Community Reserves (220 total) operate on community-held or private land where communities volunteer to protect wildlife.

 Tiger Reserves & Project Tiger